 After installing WordPress on the new server, just delete the upload file and upload your old uploads in the same location.
 If you need more details you just need to take a look at How to restore a WordPress blog.

-To import the database, you need to delete the new database and replace it with the old one.
-So, login to cPanel, and locate the PHPMyAdmin icon, and click on it.
+To import the database, you need to delete the new database, and replace it with the old one.
+So, login to cPanel, and locate the phpMyadmin icon, and click on it.

 Then, you get a the PHPMyAdmin page, just look at the top left area, and find your new database name.
 Then, click on it as below:

 Now, you will get many tables that store all your new WordPress details.
 Until now, you have a fresh installation, so, how import the old tables, posts, and plugins settings?
-The response is deleting the actual tables, then import the old database in the same place.
+The response is deleting the actual tables, then import the old database on the same place.
 So, scroll down and to find the “Check all” option, and select “drop”, to delete all the actual tables as the screenshot, below.

 After deleting these tables, you need to import your old database.
 It should be in sql, gzip, bzip2, and zip format.